Ah, the age-old question –

 - Best dog food for puppies with allergies

 - Best dog food for puppies with diarrhea

-Those 3 keywords had a good KGR ratio and low-mid SERP competition, giving our articles a better chance to rank.
+Those 3 keywords have good low-mid SERP competition, giving our articles a better chance to rank.

 I’d also utilize a silo structure for these 4 articles with the “Best dog food for puppies” acting as the pillar page/central hub.
 Creating silos for a niche site helps your SEO as it makes crawling easy for Google.
 The site is cleanly organized and Google won’t have trouble determining what your site is all about.